 Solicited letters of reference must be from highly qualified persons possessing both disciplinary expertise and established reputations.
 Avoid seeking too many referees having close (i.e. major professor, departmental colleague, long-term research collaborator) associations with the candidate.
 Inclusion of some references from individuals familiar with the UC system can be useful.
-Letters of reference should be appropriate to the rank recommended for an appointment (i.e. the letter writer should be of equal or higher rank).
+Letters of reference should come from individuals at equal or higher rank to the proposed appointment.

-For all appointments, extramural letters should come forward with the appointment file.
+For all appointments, extramural letters must come forward with the appointment file.